A robust, feature-rich voice server for your 01

 .env

-file in the/software
+file in the /software

-Replace the placeholders with your actual API keys.
+directory with the following content:Replace the placeholders with your actual API keys.

 Get your Eleven Labs API key for text-to-speech